 The St. Thomas More Conference of the SVP is part of an international lay Christian voluntary organisation whose aim is to work with the poor, the disadvantaged and the marginalized.
 No work of charity is foreign to the Society and so poverty in all it’s forms is challenged and met.
 The main activity of the St. Thomas More Conference is in visiting the sick, the housebound and those in residential care.
-Meetings are held fortnightly on Mondays in the Guild Room (next to the side chapel) from 2.30pm to 3.15pm and members are asked to make at least one visit per week to those in need.

 Contact: Caroline Duignan (024) 76675344

 The group was founded in 2002 – some of our activities include promoting the Action By Christians Against Torture Christmas card campaign for prisoners of conscience, raising funds for CAFOD World Gifts and organising a collection of food and toiletry items for the Coventry Refugee Centre.
 Our regular meetings are open to all members of the Parish.